Unlock Faster VPS Access

 this above can be edited in /etc/ssh/sshd_config and you will have to restart the ssh daemon(service): sudo systemctl restart sshd

-I always opt for passwordless ssh using RSA encryption.
-Hostname*, can also be domain name if setup here and DNS A-Records set correctly.
-Keepalive messages over period of 180 seconds given the 30 second interval we set above help maintain connection if in a place with spotty internet.
-Never use standard Port 22, big target!
+I’ve always opted for passwordless ssh using RSA encryption, though ED25519 likely better nowadays.
+Hostname, can also be domain name if setup here and DNS A-Records set correctly.
+ServerAliveInterval and ServerAliveCountMax (as shown above) help handle bad networks or spotty internet.
+Never use standard Port 22, reduces log noise from bots!

 But now the real magic happens, using these SSH aliases in shell scripts!